 Management Degree with Entrepreneurship Concentration

-Undergraduate student seeking management degrees may choose to take courses as a part of the Entrepreneurship concentration.
+Undergraduate students seeking management degrees may take courses as a part of the Entrepreneurship concentration.
 Students complete three required courses as well as two electives.

 This course analyzes the role of the entrepreneur in starting up new businesses.
 Students will learn how to best identify new venture opportunities and evaluate their feasibility.

 This course emphasizes the application of management knowledge in small enterprise management.
 Students will consider small enterprise opportunities and issues, emphasizing innovation, management planning and control, financing, marketing and legal requirements.